acyeh-lab/2024/NetMHCIIPan/readme.md

 # acyeh2024/NetMHCIIPan
 This is a basic tutorial on how to set up NetMHCIIPan on the Fred Hutch computing clusters.
 Please read below for overview of how to run NetMHCIIPan shell script.

+# Accessing FHCC computing cluster
+Make sure you can access rhino03 (or equivalent) cluster on the FHCC servers, including ssh (https://sciwiki.fredhutch.org/scicomputing/access_methods/), and for ease of transferring larger files, an ftp client such as filezilla.

 # Data preparation
 Input files needed to run scripts include: